isomerpages/govtech-gobusiness-main/pages/ipgrow/ft-consulting-pte-ltd.md

 <a name='testimonials'></a>
 ### Testimonials

-*"We would like to thank Winston for his invaluable contribution to TPHL’s successful acquisition of IP and related business assets valued at S$121m.
+*"We would like to thank Winston for his invaluable contribution to TPHL's successful acquisition of IP and related business assets valued at S$121m.
 The IP assets will be instrumental in paving our forward growth plans.
 We will be glad to recommend Winston to companies needing IP and Business consultancy services."* - Tay Ai Li, Chief Financial Officer, The Place Holdings Limited.

 *"The brand strategies that we are adopting as a result of this project will have a long-term positive impact on our revenue and market reputation, both locally and overseas."* - Gan Hup Lee.